pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ### Response

-- Timetoken: long — Signal timetoken.
+- Timetoken: long – signal timetoken.

 ## Subscribe

+Opens a TCP socket and listens for messages and events on specified entities.
+Initialize with subscribeKey.

+- After subscribe(), client receives new messages.
-Opens a TCP socket to receive messages and events.
-Set subscribeKey during initialization.
-Configure automaticRetry to reconnect and fetch available messages after a disconnect.
+- Configure automaticRetry to reconnect and fetch available messages after a disconnect.

 ### Subscription scope

-- Subscription: Scoped to a single entity (for example, one channel).
+- Subscription: entity-scoped (for example, a specific channel).
-- SubscriptionSet: Scoped to the PubNub client; can include one or more subscriptions.
+- SubscriptionSet: client-scoped; can include multiple subscriptions.

-Use event listeners to receive messages, signals, and events.
+All events are delivered through attached listeners.
+See Event listeners.

 ### Create a subscription

-Keep a strong reference to each Subscription/SubscriptionSet to keep it in memory.
+Keep a strong reference to each Subscription/SubscriptionSet to keep them alive.

 ```
 // entity-based, local-scoped